Easy Corn Chowder Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-This corn chowder recipe is an easy, flavorful corn-season soup that’s simple to make with a handful of ingredients.
-It’s also perfect as a background for any variation you can think of!
+This corn chowder recipe is an easy, flavorful corn-season soup that's simple to make with a handful of ingredients.
+It's also perfect as a background for any variation you can think of!
+If you love fresh and easy corn recipes, also try this 15-minute sauteed corn recipe with fresh basil.

-What I Love About This Corn Chowder Recipe
+What I Love About This Chowder

 - Corn: Fresh corn on the cob is best, as you can use the cobs to make flavorful corn stock.